 A Channel of Passion

 Finally, in an attempt to organize and chronicle my distorted musings, I started this blog.
 It’s been a pent-up passion I’ve had for quite some time — a way to connect with other driven, non-conforming mid-life women like myself.
-It’s exciting to watch this take form into something I can use to hopefully help others find time.
+It’s exciting to watch this form into something I can use to help others find their passion.

 ‘Cuz this, my friends, is the best time of our lives.
 Onward!